South America (including Galapagos)

 Air Travel To & From The Tour: Our in-house IATA ticket agency will be pleased to arrange your air travel on request, or you may arrange this yourself if you prefer.

-THE GALAPAGOS ISLANDS: WILDLIFE PHOTOGRAPHY TOUR ITINERARY
+GALAPAGOS ISLANDS WILDLIFE PHOTOGRAPHY TOUR: DETAILED ITINERARY

 Our Galapagos wildlife photography tour begins in the evening at Quito, the capital of Ecuador, where we will stay overnight.